 What is it?

-We may analyse and make predictions based on the data we hold about you from existing sources.
+In addition to using your information for activities set out in the Privacy Notice, we may also analyse and make predictions based on the data we hold about you from existing sources.
 This process is commonly known as data profiling.

 What type of profiling do the Liberal Democrats carry out on Personal Data?

 As a registered political party the Liberal Democrats is entitled to a copy of the full electoral register.
 We score individuals on the electoral register based on the likelihood that they may share our values.
 We will usually only make contact with those who we predict are more likely to want to hear from us.
 Some of our profiling data is created by automated means.
 We also carry out profiling to predict your first language.

 Why do the Liberal Democrats carry out profiling on personal data?

 - Increase the likeliness of sending communications to those who may be open to the values of the Liberal Democrats

 - To talk to you about the issues most relevant to you